...

 Ⓒ びわ湖高島観光協会

 Did you know there is a ski resort in the Shiga Prefecture called Biwako Hakodateyama?
+It is another attraction in Takashima, Shiga, that we love.
 You can ski from December to mid-March.
 During other times of the year, majestic mountain views with gorgeous wildflowers await your visit.
 Imagine the amazing photos you can capture of Lake Biwa and the surrounding mountains from here!

 For more information, please refer to our Biwako Hakodateyama article.